adamkal/cheatcheet/docs/sections/git.rst

 This works nice with PyCharm.
 You can use "Apply Patch from Clipboard" to see diff and apply only the lines you changed/want.

+In the popup you get, you can check
+"Analyze and apply patch from cliboard on the fly" checkbox to get this popup each time you have valid patch in clipboard.